damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/README.md

 ![image](https://user-images.githubusercontent.com/59058909/132664321-95a2b5d0-ae50-44d7-9133-b4c92d3a30cc.png)

-To follow these steps, you can create your own documentation of project.
+To follow these steps, you can create your documentation of the project.

 ## How to contribute to this documentation project

 *Want to contribute, improve, modify the guidelines and templates?*
-Any comment, request are welcome...
+Any comments, request are welcome...
 Open a new issue here on [GitHub](https://github.com/OPEN-NEXT/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/issues)

 ## Project team